modeldriven-hu/lookandfeel/README.md

 problem right now is to add the library to the classpath of Cameo directly.

 In `CAMEO_ROOT/lib` folder there is a file called `classpath.jar`.
 This is a standard zip file.

+### Modify classpath.jar by hand
-Extract the file `META-INF/MANIFEST.MF` to some location.
+* Extract the file `META-INF/MANIFEST.MF` to some location.
 This file contains the list of dependencies.

-* Add `flatlaf-2.5.jar` to the end of the file right after `y.jar`
+* Add  the text `flatlaf-2.5.jar` to the end of the file right after `y.jar`
 * Save the file and copy it back to the jar file

+### Replace classpath.jar

+An alternative solution is to simply replace the existing classpath.jar file with the file from the release.
+Just download the file from https://github.com/modeldriven-hu/lookandfeel/releases/download/1.0.0/classpath.jar and overwrite the existing `classpath.jar` with the downloaded one.

+### Add flatlaf-2.5.jar to lib

+You need also to add flatlaf-2.5.jar to the `CAMEO_ROOT/lib` folder.
+The jar file is located in `hu.modeldriven.lookandfeel.zip` which you either downloaded from the website our built yourself.

 * Copy `flatlaf-2.5.jar` file into the `CAMEO_ROOT/lib`

 ## Restart